 End of the Semester Research Paper Help!

 Feeling the crunch?
-University Libraries can help!
 Chat with a Librarian 24/7 to get help with library research.
-Try a tool like Zotero or RefWorks to create in-text citations and your bibliography in seconds.
+Try a tool like Zotero or RefWorks to create in-text citations and your bibliography in seconds in APA, MLA, or any citation style.

-Take the first step toward an exciting education abroad experience.
-The Learning Abroad Center now offers online First Step Meetings to get you started.
-If you need a break from studying, check out the online First Step Meeting or stop by the Learning Abroad Center to talk to someone about the process.
+Take the first step toward an exciting learning abroad experience.
+The Learning Abroad Center now offers online First Step Meetings.
+If you need a break from studying, check out the online First Step Meeting, or stop by the Learning Abroad Center.

 Center for Writing